 Impact

-A use‑after‑free flaw in the Linux kernel’s rtl8150 USB Ethernet driver causes the driver’s transmission routine to read the packet length from a socket buffer after the buffer has already been freed by the USB completion callback.
-This leads to an invalid kernel memory read that can trigger a kernel panic and crash the system.
-The bug can be exercised simply by sending traffic through the affected USB Ethernet adapter; no additional privileges beyond control of that interface are required.
+A use‑after‑free flaw in the Linux kernel’s rtl8150 USB Ethernet driver causes the driver to read a socket buffer length after the buffer has already been freed by the USB completion callback.
+This kernel memory read can trigger a kernel panic and crash the system.
+The fault is rooted in the driver’s transmit routine and is addressed by caching the skb length before submitting the URB.

 Affected Systems